This guide goes through the required steps to connect Materialize to an Upstash Kafka cluster.

 <your-password>are from the Create new credentials step.

-CREATE SECRET upstash_username AS '<your-username>'; CREATE SECRET upstash_password AS '<your-password>'; CREATE CONNECTION <upstash_kafka> TO KAFKA ( BROKER '<upstash-broker-url>', SASL MECHANISMS = 'SCRAM-SHA-256', SASL USERNAME = SECRET upstash_username, SASL PASSWORD = SECRET upstash_password ); CREATE SOURCE <source-name> FROM KAFKA CONNECTION upstash_kafka (TOPIC '<topic-name>') FORMAT BYTES WITH (SIZE = '3xsmall');
+CREATE SECRET upstash_username AS '<your-username>'; CREATE SECRET upstash_password AS '<your-password>'; CREATE CONNECTION <upstash_kafka> TO KAFKA ( BROKER '<upstash-broker-url>', SASL MECHANISMS = 'SCRAM-SHA-256', SASL USERNAME = SECRET upstash_username, SASL PASSWORD = SECRET upstash_password ); CREATE SOURCE <source-name> FROM KAFKA CONNECTION upstash_kafka (TOPIC '<topic-name>') FORMAT JSON;

 Note: The example above walked through creating a source, which is a way of connecting Materialize to an external data source.
-We created a connection to Upstash Kafka using SASL authentication, using credentials securely stored as secrets in Materialize’s secret management system.
+We created a connection to Upstash Kafka using SASL authentication and credentials securely stored as secrets in Materialize’s secret management system.
 For input formats, we used

 Create a sink in Materialize